Sir-Lancaster/cs1440-Lancaster-Kayden-assn2/doc/Plan.md

 ### Cut
 I tried to get it to work several times, but ultimately had to scrap my first design and redesign another one that worked.
 Some things will have to be cleaned up in the testing phase.
+### Paste
+I did not have as hard of a time with paste as I did with cut for some reason.
+With paste I didn't have to worry too much about some of the - options and just had to worry about making sure that the files were opened, or redirected correctly.
+Overall paste was one of my smoother ones.
 ## Phase 3: Testing and Debugging
 *(30% of your effort)*